ynot01/podman-nodets-template/README.md

 #

-To run code without virtualization, run `tsx ./src/index.ts`
+To run code without virtualization, run `npx tsx ./src/index.ts`

 To run in a container, run: